 - Email messages: Email messages sent from CPTCWarn will be sent from the email address: firstname.lastname@example.org.
 Please be sure this email address is not blacklisted or blocked by your email providers.

-If you have never attended CPTC before and have received an emergency alert from our system, it’s likely that your phone number was previously used by someone affiliated with CPTC who used this system.
-You may opt out of receiving these text messages by texting the word STOP to 78015.
+If you have no affiliation with CPTC and have received an emergency alert from our system, it’s likely that your phone number was previously used by someone who had signed up for CPTCWarn.
+Opt out of receiving these text messages by texting the word STOP to 78015.
 These instructions should also be included in the text of every message you receive.

 The CPTCWarn system will not charge you in any way.
 However, you are responsible for paying all messaging charges associated with your wireless carrier plan.